 not native speakers of English and are not graduates of The University of Memphis

-must supply a minimum score of 550 on the paper or 210 on the computer-based Test
+must supply a minimum score of 550 on the paper, a 210 on the computer-based, or 79

 U.S.A.
 All test scores must be sent directly from the testing agency to The University of

 Memphis (institution code R-1459).The University is pleased to offer English Conditional Admission for qualified students.

 Students who are unable, or do not feel prepared, to take the TOEFL or IELTS can request

 conditional admission based on completing an English skills assessment, any required